Have you heard about cloud gaming but aren’t sure what it is or how to get started with it? You’re not alone!

 Unbelievably, cloud gaming has been around for more than ten years, with early 2010 innovators including OnLive and Gaikai.

-Now, in 2023, cloud gaming will be more popular than ever and is undoubtedly the future of gaming!
+Now, in 2025, it’s bigger than ever, with 5G and AI streaming making it a cornerstone of game publishing.
+Cloud gaming will be more popular than ever and is undoubtedly the future of gaming!

 How Does Cloud Gaming Work?